 This dark environment showcases the deepest depths of the ocean, where sunlight can’t reach, but live thrives nonetheless.
 In this unfamiliar world, guests are treated to an up-close look at these unusual animals, and in some cases, even the opportunity to touch them.
 Several species of jellyfish are illuminated to give our guests an up-close at these floating phantoms – without fear of being stung.
 At our moon jelly touch pool, gently pet these delicate and translucent creatures and learn more about their fascinating features from our knowledgeable staff.

-Several other tentacled creatures reside here, including the chambered nautilus and cuttlefish.
-But the star of the show is Otis, the giant Pacific octopus.
+Several other tentacled creatures reside here, including cuttlefish.
+But the star of the show is the giant Pacific octopus.
 This highly-intelligent cephalopod changes colors and stretches out all eight of his arms during his daily enrichment sessions with trainers.

 The Tentacles exhibit aims to highlight these in a species in a way that will start a conversation about an important environmental issue: marine debris.
 Debris such as plastic bags, bottles and monofilament looks similar to jellies, a major component of several sea turtle species’ diets.
 Eating these items can have a devastating impact on the health of sea turtles and many other ocean creatures.